hammer-ian/JavaScriptPoWBlockchain/README.md

       * Note: Lambda created inside VPC do not get assigned a public IP, and therefore cannot call the AWS SDK without a VPC endpoint/NAT gateway - both cost $$
     * Lambda 2 contacts healthy node and makes request to deregister any unhealthy nodes
       * Note: Lambda created outside the VPC cannot communiate with the blockchain node to request the deregistration of unhealthy nodes.
 As a result workaround was 2 Lambda which exchange data using the Lambda service, bridging the VPC boundary
-    * Unhealthy nodes identified and deregistered
+    * Unhealthy nodes identified and deregistered from blockchain network

 **V2**